Last updated August 29th, 2021.

 Learn the best places to invest – and where to avoid – by downloading our free Investment Cheat Sheet.

-Investors might want to look at student housing in Jurong because of Nanyang Technological University.
+Investors might want to look at student housing in Jurong because of nearby Nanyang Technological University (NTU) and National University of Singapore (NUS) – two of Southeast Asia’s best colleges.

 Jurong is a vaguely defined area which comprises most of Singapore’s West Region.
 There’s plenty of housing here and it’s one of the city’s densest areas.
 But industry plays a large role too.